Timm26/Machine_Learning_Guide/README.md

 # Machine_Learning_Guide
 This repository is a comprehensive guide to machine learning, covering both theory and practical implementations.
 It is structured to help to understand algorithms conceptually and see how they work in real-world projects.
 Each method is explained in a dedicated Jupyter Notebook and applied to a project in a Python script.

+All Machine Learning projects were uploaded into this repository.
+You can find them in the 'Project-ML' folder.
+Current Projects:

+- Regression Project to predict the quality of wine

 ## Repository Structure
 The repository is organized into folders, each focusing on a major machine learning category.
 Each folder includes:
 - Jupyter Notebooks: Detailed explanations of the algorithms, including theoretical insights, equations, and visualizations.